Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

                     | jq -r '.access_token')
     ```

-1. Collect the following information from the NCN:
+1. Collect information from the NCN.

-    1. (`ncn-mw#`) Determine the component name (xname) of the NCN by referring to the HMN of the system's SHCD file, if it has not been determined yet.
+    1. (`ncn-mw#`) Determine the component name (xname) of the NCN, if it has not been determined yet.

+        Determine the xname by referring to the HMN of the system's SHCD file.

         Sample row from the `HMN` tab of an SHCD file: